Call for Submissions – Coulees to Muskeg: A Saskatchewan Environmental History Series

 The following two tabs change content below.

-is an environmental historian of Canada and the United States, editor, and digital communications strategist.
+is an environmental historian of Canada and the United States, editor, project manager, and digital communications strategist.
 She earned her PhD in History from the University of Saskatchewan in 2019.
 She is an executive member, editor-in-chief, and social media editor for the Network in Canadian History and Environment (NiCHE).
-She is also a working board member of the Saskatchewan History and Folklore Society and Girls Rock Saskatoon.
+She is the Managing Editor for the Chacruna Institute for Psychedelic Plant Medicines.
+She is also President of the Saskatchewan History and Folklore Society, a Girls Rock Saskatoon board member, and a Coordinating Team member of Showing Up for Racial Justice Saskatoon-Treaty Six.
 A passionate social justice advocate, she focuses on developing digital techniques and communications that bridge the divide between academia and the general public in order to democratize knowledge access.
 You can find out more about her and her freelance services at jessicamdewitt.com.

 NiCHE encourages comments and constructive discussion of our articles.
 We reserve the right to delete comments that fail to meet our guidelines including comments under aliases, or that contain spam, harassment, or attacks on an individual.